jgrospe92/PizzaCravings/README.md

 </p>

  # Found a bug?
- Feel free to try out my app and if you find a buy, please create an issue and i will do my best to fix it.
+ Feel free to try out my app and if you find a bug, please create an issue and i will do my best to fix it.